 In September 1912, George Thomas died from pneumonia and Mary Helen with the help and support of a family friend decided to leave Ashton-Under-Lyne and move to Hale.

-Mary’s two younger sons both left the bakery, Francis married into the Moore family (Pools Empire) and worked for them, John was a newsgent in Sale.
+Mary’s two younger sons both left the bakery, Francis married into the Moore family (Pools Empire) and worked for them, John was a newsagent in Sale.

 In 1937 Geoff Hill was born to Geroge Hill and his wife Evelyn.
-Mary Helen retired in xxxx and left the running of the business to them.
+Mary Helen retired in xxx and left the running of the business to them.

 Geoff Hill had an elder sister (Sheila who left Hale and married an army officer.
 They live in Winchester.
 George Hill died in 1962 and Geoff having trained at Hollings College, Manchester, in baking and confectionery, took over the running of the business.
 Mary Helen outlived George, her son, and died at 91 in 1964.